fastrgv/RufasSok/README.md

 Embedded autosolver failure might imply the present state of the puzzle is impossible to solve, or simply that the autosolver failed due to time constraint, or insufficient capability.

 Finally, a single command-line argument (decimal float) specifies a persistent timeout interval [in seconds] to wait for the internal autosolver before giving up.
 The default is 10.0 seconds.
-A new setting remains in effect until a different setting is specified using a command-line argument.
+A new setting remains in effect until a different setting is specified using another command-line argument.

+For example:

+	* binw64\rufasok.exe 30.0

+initiates the Windows version using 30 second timeout rather than the 10 second default.

+**temporary workaround: ...this feature is not yet working properly.
+FTTB please manually edit the first line in ~/data/resume.txt to set the timeout value.**

 The default method used by embedded solver Hbox5 [ (.)-key ] can now be set using the k-key, where k is 0..5.